 ParkerVision RF Technologies

-ParkerVision pioneered direct-conversion RF receiver technologies using energy-sampling technologies.
+ParkerVision pioneered direct-conversion RF receivers using energy-sampling technologies.

 At one time, super-heterodyne technology was the mainstay for handset receivers.
 High performance was achieved through multiple down-conversion steps using conventional mixers that required high L.O. power levels for the desired sensitivity and linearity.
-This approach was impractical for low-power-CMOS applications, then, and for the highly integrated, deep submicron CMOS transceivers and SoCs, which are found in todays wireless devices.
+This approach was impractical for low-power-CMOS applications, then, and for today’s highly integrated, deep submicron CMOS transceivers and SoCs.

 ParkerVision created a fundamental shift in RF signal processing.
 Using RF energy sampling technologies, it was first to develop a practical, matched-filter correlator for frequency down-conversion.
 The technologies provide the highest sensitivity, bandwidth and dynamic range that are available for direct-conversion receivers, in addition to benefits in selectivity and rejection of interference.
 These benefits are enhanced by eliminating RF signal division between I and Q paths, which result in lower power consumption and better demodulation accuracy.